Jarthianur/VirtualFlightRadar-Backend/README.md

 The aim is to provide a powerful backend-service, which receives position reports broadcasted by aircrafts via FLARM or ADS-B, alongside climate information, and finally sending NMEA reports to any client.
 These reports may be displayed by any aviation-purposed navigation application, supporting NMEA protocol.
-The well-known, free glider navigation tool [XCSoar](https://www.xcsoar.org/) is recommended as such, as it supports all CHANGELOG.md provided by the VFR-B and is also available for most common platforms.
+The well-known, free glider navigation tool [XCSoar](https://www.xcsoar.org/) is recommended as such, as it supports all features provided by the VFR-B and is also available for most common platforms.

 ### The core functionalities of the VFR-B are: